zotonic/zotonic/doc/ref/scomps/scomp_wire.rst

      <button id="mybutton" type="submit">Submit</button>
    </form>

 The wire tag redirects the submit of the form to the event routine of the controller.
-A submit will also toggle the visibility of the "message" element on the page.
+A submit will also toggle the visibility of the “message” element on the page.
 Note that the action is “postback”, this is obligatory.

 The event routine will be called as::

    event({submit, Tag, FormId, TargetId}, Context).

-Where Tag will be the postback set by the wire tag (in the example the atom 'some_tag') and FormId and TargetId are both the HTML id of the submitted form.
+Where Tag will be the postback set by the wire tag (in the example the atom ``some_tag``) and FormId and TargetId are both the HTML id of the submitted form.
 The posted input fields can be fetched using ``z_context:get_q/2``, ``z_context:get_q_all/1`` or ``z_context:get_q_validated/2``.

 ::